By Sol Gonzalez, on 28 April 2022

 2. Direct Traffic

-- People who have saved your website's URL in their favorites and have arrived through it.
+- Visitors who have saved your website's URL in their bookmarks or favorites and access it from there.

 3. Referral Traffic